cosmos72/schemesh/doc/lineedit/ansi.md

 Two prompts can be customized: `prompt0` and `prompt`.

-The first one i.e. `prompt0` is displayed immediately **above** user input, either left-aligned (default) or right-aligned to terminal width if it starts with character sequence "\r".
+The first one i.e. `prompt0` is displayed immediately **above** user input, either left-aligned (default) or right-aligned to terminal width if it starts with ASCII 13 i.e. return character.

 The second one i.e. `prompt` is displayed immediately **to the left** of user input.